NEW

 Description

 Yes, you read that right - this is Bloomerang Showmound lilac, not snowmound.
-The reason why is because it's the tidiest little reblooming lilac you ever did see, naturalyl growing as a neat mound just 1.5-3' tall and 2-3' wide.
+The reason why is because it's the tidiest little reblooming lilac you ever did see, naturally growing as a neat mound just 1.5-3' tall and 2-3' wide.
 It's also the very first white lilac in the best-selling Bloomerang series, so you know it's special.
 Dense clusters of pure white flowers appear in late spring, then after a brief rest to put on new growth, reappear and continue from mid-summer through fall.
 Like the other Bloomerang reblooming lilacs, its small foliage is highly disease resistant.
 It's an easy care and super appealing plant at retail and in the landscape.

 USDA Zone